-We need further evidence to establish eigenstate TO for $\sigma\lesssim 0.1$.
+Fig.~\ref{fig:cor_gap}b shows our results. $C(b)$ is consistent with eigenstate TO for $\sigma\lesssim 0.1$ and a trivial MBL phase for $\sigma\gtrsim5$.
+However, the $b \leq 3$ range accessible via ED can substantiate a perimeter law only to a limited extent, preventing definite conclusions about the behavior of the Wilson loop correlator.
+This is why further innovation is needed to establish eigenstate TO for $\sigma\lesssim 0.1$.
 This could come from the topological quadruplets, whose splitting (mean absolute difference of energies in a quadruplet) should scale as $\Delta\propto \mathcal{O}(e^{-N/\xi_L})$, with $\xi_L$ the localization length~\cite{Huse2013LPQO,Parameswaran2018}.
 However, away from low energies (e.g., near mid-spectrum), the typical level spacing is $\delta \propto \mathcal{O}(N^2 2^{-N^2})$ which can quickly obscure $\Delta$ in ED upon increasing $\sigma$ (and thus $\xi_L$) or $N$.